-A residents’ committee (Bewonerscommissie, BC) is a group of tenants who represent the interests of the tenants in their own complex.
-It takes care of solving problems and increasing the number of activities on the complex, so that the tenants get to know each other better.
+A residents’ committee (RC; in Dutch BC, short for bewonerscommissie) is a group of tenants who represent the interests of the tenants in their own complex.
+As representatives of the complex, they are allowed to raise their voice on many issues, such as maintenance plans, overdue maintenance, nuisance issues and cleaning of common areas.
+In addition to solving problems, they can also ensure more activities at the complex, so the residents can get to know each other better.

 For an overview of all the residents’ committees, see the overview.